kmejia/PythonAssignments/epidemiology_project/README.md

 -gray, for being immune
 -Red for infected

-To infect a cell, type this on Pythin consose
+To infect a cell, type this on Python console

 	m.cells[(39, 82)].infect()